edsu/aotycount/README.md

 # aotycount

 A small script to count the common albums in the album of the year lists recorded in [@hubgit](https://github.com/hubgit)'s https://aoty.hubmed.org/.
-The basic and perhaps flawed idea is that the more lists that contain the album, the higher priority I should give to checking it out to see what all the fuss is about.
+The basic, and perhaps flawed, idea is that the more lists an album is on, the higher priority I should give to checking it out, to see what all the fuss is about.

 (Thanks for the lists @hubgit!)